-Since 2018, the Group annual employee review has included a mandatory Conduct and Compliance section, which managers use to recognise non-compliant employee behaviour with regard to risk control, service quality and respect of client interests.
+Since 2018, the Group annual employee review has included a mandatory Conduct and Compliance section, which managers use to recognise employee behaviour that does not comply with the internal rules and regulations that employees are required to respect in their day-to-day work, with regard to risk control, service quality and respect of client interests.
+It is also used to evaluate employees' engagement with Societe Generale Group's CSR policy.
 If an employee is found to have failed to comply with the rules of conduct and compliance, their manager must implement a specific action plan to help them correct the issues.
-Conduct and compliance performance is a factor in career progression, and especially compensation.
+The information collected as part of this professional evaluation is a factor in career progression and management, particularly when it comes to compensation and promotions.

-Aligning employee compensation with the Bank's risk management, where employees include management bodies and, more broadly, regulated employees1, is a multi-level process:
+Aligning employee compensation with the Bank's risk management, where employees include management bodies and, more broadly, regulated employees1, is a multilevel process: